hkbu-kennycheng/comp7065/lab4.md

 ![](https://scikit-learn.org/stable/_images/grid_search_cross_validation.png)

+By default, the `Test & Score` widget uses 5-fold cross validation to evaluate the performance of a model.
+The `Test & Score` widget outputs the performance of the model.

 ### Evaluation Metrics

 There are different metrics that can be used to evaluate the performance of a regression model.
 The most common metrics are mean absolute error (MAE), mean squared error (MSE), root mean squared error (RMSE) and R2 score.